 Fill individual containers with the milk your baby will need for one feeding.
-You might start with 2 to 4 ounces (59 to 118 milliliters), and then adjust as needed.
-Also consider storing smaller portions — 1 to 2 ounces (30 to 59 milliliters) — for unexpected situations or delays in regular feedings.
+You might start with 2 to 4 ounces (60 to 120 milliliters), and then adjust as needed.
+Also consider storing smaller portions — 1 to 2 ounces (30 to 60 milliliters) — for unexpected situations or delays in regular feedings.
 Breast milk expands as it freezes, so don't fill containers to the brim.

 How long you can safely keep expressed breast milk depends on the storage method.
 Consider these general guidelines for healthy infants: